Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Results

-The average RMSE and PSNR values of all the test patches is displayed in Tab.\,\ref{Tab:SynthesisFromProjections}.
-Using one model for four quadrants with one projection as the input of the pix2pixGAN, the average RMSE and PSNR values are 10.04 and 28.03 respectively.
-Using one model for four quadrants with dual projections, the image quality of synthetic cephalograms is significantly improved with RMSE = 5.47 and PSNR = 33.10.
+The average RMSE, PSNR and SSIM values of all the test patches are displayed in Tab.\,\ref{Tab:SynthesisFromProjections}.
+When one model is used for four quadrants with one projection as the input of the pix2pixGAN, the average RMSE and PSNR values are 10.04 and 28.03 respectively.
+When one model is used for four quadrants with dual projections, the image quality of synthetic cephalograms is significantly improved with RMSE = 5.47 and PSNR = 33.10.
+The average SSIM index is also improved from 0.992 to 0.997.
 Therefore, using dual-projection RGB patches for training is superior to using one-projection only.
-While using four models for four respective quadrants with dual projections, the average RMSE and PSNR values are slightly improved without significance. {Hence, using one model for four quadrant patches is applicable according to the symmetry property of perspective deformation. }
+While four models are used for four respective quadrants with dual projections, the average RMSE, PSNR and SSIM values are slightly improved without significance.
+Hence, using one model for four quadrant patches is applicable according to the symmetry property of perspective deformation.